-Freshmen applicants submitting official SAT scores of 450 verbal, 450 math or ACT scores of 18 English, 18 Math will not be required to take the Placement Examination.
+Freshmen applicants submitting official SAT scores of 450 or higher critical reading, 450 or higher math or ACT scores of 18 or higher English, 18 or higher Math will not be required to take the Placement Examination.
 Students who do not submit SAT or ACT scores less than 5 years old must take the Placement Examination prior to registration.

-PLACEMENT EXAMINATION
+PLACEMENT EXAMINATIONS

 Placement examinations in reading, English and math skills allow GMC to best advise a student so skills can be developed to help ensure a successful academic career.
 Placement examination schedules are available at each GMC Campus.
-A simple calculator may be used on the math portion of the exam.
 Students are permitted to take each section of the placement exam only once.

-The Reading Skills Placement Exam is administered to all entering freshmen having an SAT verbal score less than 450 or an ACT English score less than 18.
+The Reading Skills Placement Exam is administered to all entering freshmen having an SAT critical reading score less than 450 or an ACT English score less than 18.

-The GMC Writing Skills Placement Exam is administered to all entering freshmen having an SAT verbal score less than 450 or an ACT English score less than 18.
+The GMC Writing Skills Placement Exam is administered to all entering freshmen having an SAT critical reading score less than 450 or an ACT English score less than 18.